La-Programmer/crappo-challenge/README.md

+#CRAPPO FRONT-END CHALLENGE#
-A web page that was designed as to test my skills.
-A crappo clone
+A front-end web page, to test my front-end skills.
+See live implementation at https://crappo-d4583.web.app/.